 Is PAM banned anywhere?

-No. PAM is approved for use in drinking water treatment in USA, EU, Canada, Australia, and most countries.
+No. PAM is approved for use in regulated water treatment in USA, EU, Canada, Australia, and most countries.
 Some jurisdictions restrict it in sensitive waterways, but industrial use is universally permitted.

 Can PAM cause cancer?